Usage#

 • --workingdirectoy {directory} (short: -w) sets the working directory of the simulation.
 Any relative paths are interpreted as relative to the working directory.
 The default working directory is the current directory.

-• --restart {jobname}_restart.hdf5 (short: -r) restarts a simulation from a snapshot file.
+• --restart N (short: -r) restarts a simulation at increment N from a snapshot file {jobname_restart.hdf5} which needs to be present in the working directory.
 How frequently (if at all) snapshots are written is determined in the Load Case file.

 • --help (short: -h) reports the current version of the grid solver and provides usage instructions.